Frank Nsubuga: Playing career

 In May 2019, he was named in Uganda's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Africa Qualifier tournament in Uganda.
 He made his Twenty20 International (T20I) debut for Uganda against Botswana on 20 May 2019.
 In July 2019, he was one of twenty-five players named in the Ugandan training squad, ahead of the Cricket World Cup Challenge League fixtures in Hong Kong.
 In November 2019, he was named in Uganda's squad for the Cricket World Cup Challenge League B tournament in Oman.

 In November 2021, he was named in Uganda's squad for the Regional Final of the 2021 ICC Men's T20 World Cup Africa Qualifier tournament in Rwanda.
 In May 2022, he was named in Uganda's side for the 2022 Uganda Cricket World Cup Challenge League B tournament.

+In May 2024, he was named in Uganda’s squad for the 2024 ICC Men's T20 World Cup tournament.
+He was also the oldest player to feature at the 2024 ICC Men's T20 World Cup at the age of 43.
+On his first T20 World Cup match against the Papua New Guinea, he displayed a scintillating bowling performance restricting the opponents to just 77 runs with a tight bowling spell giving away only four runs in his four overs and also captured two wickets in addition to two maiden overs, giving no room for the batsmen to work with.
+His bowling eventually helped Uganda to record their historic first ever win in any senior ICC tournament as well as in the ICC T20 World Cup.
+His spell of 4-2-4-2 also was the most economical bowling spell by any bowler in the history of ICC Men's T20 World Cup for a short period, until Lockie Ferguson broke the record once again against Papua New Guinea.